-Age is not the only factor that can affect inhalant use and abuse.
+Age is not the only factor that can affect inhalants abuse and use.
 In fact, even gender can play a role in this scenario.
 The bulletin from CBHSQ displays that 72% of those who sought treatment for inhalant abuse were male.
 This could potentially indicate that more males end up falling into the actual abuse of inhalants, as opposed to having experimented with it for a short time.

 A further demographic that can affect inhalant abuse is social grouping.
 For instance, those residing in secure environments, such as mental hospitals or prisons tend to be more likely to abuse inhalants.
 This could easily be attributed to the condition of availability.
 Typical drugs may not be available in these environments, but cleaning supplies or other similar substances could be present.
 Those residing in these facilities could reach out to inhalants purely out of the lack of any other types of substances being present.

 Addiction can be a very difficult condition to be burdened with, but it can be overcome.
 Treatment can allow a person to work through their addiction, and be able to achieve a long life of sobriety.
-Best Drug Rehabilitation has displayed great success in the treatment of addiction, in large part because we create a unique program for each person admitted to our facility.
-We know each person and their addiction are unique, and so we treat them accordingly.
-Our program can help you or your loved one to finally break free of the chains of addiction.
+Best Drug Rehabilitation has displayed great success in finding the best treatment for addiction, in large part because we seek a unique program for each person.
+We know each person and their addiction are unique, and so we respect that.
+The program we recommend for you or your loved one is the right one for your needs.
 Do not wait, give us a call today and one of our staff will answer any questions that you may have.